WinfreyNainggolan01/WinfreyNainggolan01/README.md

 ## Hello World! 🌎
 Hey there!
 I'm **Winfrey Nainggolan**, studying **Information System** at Del Institute of Technology.
-With a strong passion for **Data Scientist** and **web development**.
+With a strong passion for **Data Scientist** and **Web Development**.
 I'm constantly learning and striving to create innovative and scalable solutions.
 Let's collaborate and build amazing things together!!!
 ***
 <!--
 **WinfreyNainggolan01/WinfreyNainggolan01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.